carterww/fiber/README.md

 easily.

 ## API
-Each function that makes up Fiber's API can be found in [fiber.h](fiber.h).
+Each function that makes up Fiber's API can be found in [fiber.h](include/fiber/fiber.h).
 Each function has a comment above its prototype describing its behavior, parameters, and return value.

 fiber.h does not provide prototypes for queue functions.
-These will be found in separte header file(s).
+These will be found in separate header file(s).

 ## Writing a Custom Job Queue
-Fiber provides a default [job queue implementation](fiber_fifo.h) that should fulfil most needs, but you can easily integrate a custom job queue into Fiber.
+Fiber provides a default [job queue implementation](include/fiber/fiber_fifo.h) that should fulfil most needs, but you can easily integrate a custom job queue into Fiber.
 If you are interested in writing your own job queue for fiber, please read the [requirements](src/queue/README.md).